error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetime-ANewPerspectiveonLightGravityandBlackHoles.md

 The circular frequency (ω=2πf) and segmentation by ϕ could define the resonance between space and wave.

-In our model of segmented spacetime, a light wave in a vacuum at a frequency of f=1 passes through exactly 4 segments per period.
+In our model of Segmented Spacetime, a light wave in a vacuum at a frequency of f=1 passes through exactly 4 segments per period.
 This can also be demonstrated mathematically:

 The angular frequency ω is defined as: